Waikato River: Human use

 As well as being a water and recreation resource, the river was historically a critical communications and transport link for the communities along it.
 It took about 3 days to paddle a waka from Waiuku to the Cambridge/Te Awamutu area.
 Taupō, Mangakino, Cambridge, Hamilton, Horotiu, Ngāruawāhia, Huntly, Hampton Downs, Meremere, Waiuku and Port Waikato are on or close to it.
-The Waikato River in Hamilton is frequently used by rowers, kayakers and powered pleasure craft.
+Rowers, kayakers and powered pleasure craft frequently use the Waikato River in Hamilton.
 Water-skiers and jet skis have zones outside the city limits where they can be used.

-The river was of military importance in the land wars between New Zealand settler and Kingitanga forces during 1863–64 and significant battles were fought.
+The river was of military importance in the land wars between New Zealand settlers and Kingitanga forces during 1863–64, and significant battles were fought.
 Three shallow draft gunboats were designed in New Zealand and built in Sydney in kitset form; the hulk of the paddle steamer Rangiriri is preserved at Hamilton.
 In addition locally sourced barges were rebuilt with steel plating to carry troops and supplies.
-In support of these invasions, New Zealand developed its first "navy", the Waikato Flotilla, run by an Australian Francis Cadell who was presented with a gold watch and diamonds by the New Zealand government in recognition of his service.
+In support of these invasions, New Zealand developed its first "navy", the Waikato Flotilla, run by an Australian, Francis Cadell, who was presented with a gold watch and diamonds by the New Zealand government in recognition of his service.
 A cemetery containing the graves of the British military dead can be found at Rangiriri opposite the hotel, shops and cafe.